lizlam/blog/content/posts/2019-06-17---the-goal-graphic-novel.md

 Conclusion
 ----------
-There are many other details in the book and though they are in the context of product manufacturing, I think the takeaways from it are invaluable to those of us in the software world. j
+There are many other details in the book and though they are in the context of product manufacturing, I think the takeaways from it are invaluable to those of us in the software world.